Emulation of stochastic simulators using generalized lambda models: Generalized lambda models (GLaM)

 \subsection{Introduction}

-Because of their flexibility, we assume that the response random variable of a stochastic simulator for a given input vector $\ve{x}$ follows a generalized lambda distribution.
+Because of their flexibility, we assume that the response random variable of a stochastic simulator for a given input vector $\ve{x}$ follows a GLD.
 Hence, the distribution parameters $\ve{\lambda}$ are functions of the input variables:

 Under appropriate conditions discussed in \Cref{sec:PCE}, each component of $\ve{\lambda}(\ve{x})$ admits a spectral representation in terms of orthogonal polynomials.
 Recall that $\lambda_2(\ve{x})$ is required to be positive (see \Cref{sec:GLD}).
 Thus, we choose to build the associated PCE on the natural logarithm transform $\log\left(\lambda_2(\ve{x})\right)$.
 This results in the following approximations: